FabriceSalvaire/wayland-tracer/README.md

 Forked from https://github.com/dboyan/wayland-tracer Boyan Ding, 2014

+* upgraded Wayland source files
-* replaced Autotools by CMake
+* replaced Autotools by Meson
+* updated this readme

 ## What is wayland-tracer

-wayland-tracer is a protocol dumper for Wayland.
-It can be used to trace what's on the wire between the compositor and client, which can be useful for debugging and is superior to WAYLAND_DEBUG in some aspects.
-It can dump raw binary data or interpret data to readable format if XML protocol definitions are provided.
+**wayland-tracer** is a protocol dumper for **Wayland**.
+It can be used to trace what's on the wire between the compositor and client, which can be useful for debugging. **It can dump raw binary data** or interpret data to readable format if XML protocol definitions are provided.

+**WARNING: the readable mode similar to WAYLAND_DEBUG=1 requires up to date XML...**

+**Notice:** for this use case, [wayland-debug](https://github.com/wmww/wayland-debug) is a better alternative that features a CLI for viewing, filtering, and setting breakpoints on Wayland protocol messages.

 ## Building wayland-tracer